 What Does the California Highway Patrol Test You On?

-There are many locations to choose from when you are ready to take your CHP skills assessment test.
+When you are ready to take your CHP skills assessment test, there are many locations to choose from.
 You need to be wearing your riding gear and be prepared to roll.
-The test-examiners will question you as to your knowledge of the bike, where the various switches are, and what they do.
+The test-examiners will question your knowledge of the bike, where the various switches are, and what they do.

-=For example, you will need to know where the horn is, where the clutch and accelerator, gear selector, brakes, and starter or kick start is on the vehicle, etc. Once you prove you comprehend the essential functions of the bike.
-You also need to know how to operate the turn signals, high and low beam lights.
+=For example, you will need to know where the horn is, where the clutch and accelerator, gear selector, brakes, starter or kick start is on the vehicle, etc. Once you prove you comprehend the essential functions of the bike.
+You also need to know how to operate the turn signals and high and low beam lights.

-Once you have proven you have a basic comprehension of the bike, you will b instructed to ride your motorcycle through a basic course that tests you on the most common scenarios and judges your responses.
+Once you have proven you have a basic comprehension of the bike, you will be instructed to ride your motorcycle through an introductory course that tests you on the most common scenarios and judges your responses.
 It is smart to use a bike you are already familiar with for the test, if at all possible.
 A large or unfamiliar bike could mean you hit the orange cones and get disqualified.

 This is only a necessary, noncomprehensive test.
-It is still vital and tests four important rider skills as follows:
+It is still vital and tests four critical rider skills as follows:

 - Gear Shift ride.